sensedeep/onetable-cli/README.md

 onetable outstanding
 ```

-Reset the database to the latest migration.
-This should reset the database and apply the `latest.js` migration.
-The purpose of the `latest` migration is to have one migration that can quickly create a new database with the latest schema without having to apply all historical migrations.
+Reset the database to the latest version.
+If you provide a `reset.js` migration, this migrations should reset the database to a known good state.
+The purpose of the `reset` migration is to have one migration that can quickly initialize a database with the latest data and schema without having to apply all historical migrations.

 ```sh
 onetable reset